-The World Journalism Institute (WJI) in Asheville, NC was established to help train a cadre of young Christians who can write well, observe keenly and think biblically.
-WJI holds its journalism courses in New York City, Washington, DC, Los Angeles and Asheville, NC.
-Drawing its faculty from the ranks of working journalists as well as academic journalists, WJI offers classroom instruction, writing assignments, field trips and internships throughout the year.
-See the Registry for details.
+The World Journalism Institute (WJI) in New York City was established to help equip aspiring Christian journalists to write well, observe keenly and think biblically.
+WJI holds multi-week journalism courses in New York City, Washington, DC, and Los Angeles, as well as weekend conferences.
+Drawing its faculty from the ranks of working journalists and academic journalists, WJI offers classroom instruction, writing assignments, field trips, and internships for its most promising graduates.
+See Dr. Arlette Zinck for details.